A message from Prof. Barbara Käsmann-Kellner, chair of Aniridia Europe’s Scientific Committee

 Having said this, I would, however, like to add a little bit of skepticism to the slogan part of “possibilities are limitless”.
 Aniridia not only is a genetic condition but it is a condition where many pathological signs are already present at birth – therefore, there are limits to the possibilities of treating aniridia.
 This is a significant difference to other rare diseases like metabolic defects or genetic diseases which develop slowly during lifetime (a good example here for example is retinitis pigmentosa, usually starting in youth and then leading to progressive low vision and blindness).
 In rare ocular diseases starting later in life the visual anatomy is normal at birth, and this includes the eye and the visual tracts into the brain.
 People affected by late-onset genetic eye disease will have more chances for “limitless possibilities” as their brains and their infantile visual developement have been normal.

-In Aniridia, however, there is hardly any chance to ever develop full visual acuity as the brain suffers from reduced visual input from birth on – and especially the first two years are very important for a full development of the visual tracts and the visual cortex – the latter being the area in our brain where visual inputs are translated into visual information we can understand and use.
+In Aniridia, however, there is hardly any chance to ever develop full visual acuity as the brain suffers from reduced visual input from birth on – and especially the first two years are very important for a full development of the visual tracts and the visual cortex – the latter being the area in our brain where visual inputs are translated into visual information we can understand and use, people also take care of other sides of their health, such as their dental health by taking an appointment in different sides online.

 On the other hand, research is ever so important for Aniridia as persons with Aniridia are constantly threatened by complications leading to a decline of vision and even possibly to blindness.
 The most important dangers for further loss of vision in Aniridia are glaucoma with optic neuropathy, corneal opacifications and the risk of intraocular surgery (Aniridia Fibrosis Syndrome).